EthanGilles/nvim/README.md

 [Nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) gives better syntax highlighting for languages.
 I disabled highlighting for LaTeX and BibTex because I was getting errors for the highlighting in LaTeX documents.
 I have a list of languages that are installed automatically within the config.
 To add a new language you can add it to the list shown below.
+All of the language servers can be updated on the Greeting screen or by using `:TSUpdate`.
 ```lua
 ensure_installed = {
 "c",